~ The Beginning ~

 I had found my first two guardian angels in India.

 We all split a Rickshaw and began the arduous journey to Hampi.
-And one sleepless night later on the “sleeper” bus, I arrived safely in my first India destination.
+And one sleepless night later on the “sleeper” bus, I arrived (at 5 am, before sunrise) safely in my first India destination.

 The remaining 2 weeks in Hampi and Goa was a recipe for your average visit to India: